 Where are these A350s coming from?

-It’s being reported by aero.de that these four Airbus A350-900 leases are coming from Philippine Airlines.
+These four Airbus A350-900 leases are coming from Philippine Airlines.
 The Manila-based airline is currently in bankruptcy, and as part of that the company is significantly scaling back its fleet, including getting rid of most A350s.

 All of that makes sense, and explains why Lufthansa is able to get these planes on short notice, since Philippine Airlines is looking to dump these planes ASAP.